arcmags/ramroot/README.rst

 Issues / Future Implementations
 ===================================

+*   use *getopts* to allow grouping command line options together

 *   *--rsync* option (maybe use rsync automatically if installed)

 *   test with full disk encryption